 Advice for undergraduate students

 There's an old saying: free advice is worth what you paid for it.
 There's something to that, and in any case you should make your own decisions.
 But we (meaning myself and several of my faculty colleagues) have put together a FAQ sheet giving you some things to think about as you plan your undergraduate career and beyond.
-None of this reflects official Stern or department policy, but we nevertheless believe it to be good advice.
+None of this reflects official Stern or department policy, but we nevertheless believe it to be sound advice.

 Q1.
 What courses should I take?